aresponses/aresponses/README.md

 loop and thus forced an exception.
 In aresponses >2.x it's required to make assertions at the end of the test.

-There are three assertions functions provided:
+There are three assertion functions provided:
 - `aresponses.assert_no_unused_routes` Raises `UnusedRouteError` if all
 the routes defined were not used up.
 - `aresponses.assert_called_in_order` - Raises `UnorderedRouteCallError`